Get to Know New Zealand with Car Hire from DriveNow

 - Lowest price guarantee

-- Trust and Experience - DriveNow has been comparing rental pricing since 2003
+- DriveNow has been comparing cheap car rental in NZ since 2003

 The secret is to book early.

-What driving license do I require to drive in New Zealand?
+What Driving License Do I Require in New Zealand?

 Driving in New Zealand

 In New Zealand driving is on the left, and all measurements are in metric.
 Fuel is delivered in litres, and petrol stations will accept all major credit cards.